 If getting a good night’s sleep at a festival is really important to you, your tent choice is vital.
 Regular tents don’t block out light at all.
 A tent that’s bright orange or blue, or event light grey or pale green will let in a tonne of light, enough to keep you awake anyway.

 What you need is a tent with a dark lining.
-The Fresh and Black range has a near blackout lining, with a white exterior for blocking heat.
-These tents block heat and light, making it perfect if your weekend is going to be a scorcher!
+These types of tent block heat and light, making it perfect if your weekend is going to be a scorcher!

 2. Ventilation in your tent